parasaurolophus/rader.us/src/software/scheme/tail-recursion.md

 duration of the execution of C. If the program detects that there is no more room on the stack at the point at which it is about to call a subroutine, it signals a "stack overflow" error and the current computation is aborted.
-Given the definition of `factorial` shown above, the stack would need room for at least `n` frames whenever it is called.
+Given the first definition of `factorial` shown above, the stack would need room for at least `n` frames whenever it is called.
 Since computer memory is a finite resource, it does not require enormously large values of `n` to cause a stack overflow for most real world hardware.